 For a beautiful low maintenance yard, Zoysia grass is a perfect choice.
 It’s a warm-season grass that goes dormant in fall and turns a brown color.
 But it turns green again in the following spring.

-It's a popular grass that can survive cold weather without needing much care.
-In this article, we tell you everything you need to know about growing and care for Zoysia grass and tips on fixing common problems.
+It’s a popular grass that can survive cold weather without needing much care.
+In this article, we tell you everything you need to know about growing and caring for Zoysia grass and tips on fixing common problems.

 Let’s get started.

 Zoysia is a warm-season grass suitable for mild climate regions.
 It won’t survive in frigid temperatures, but it can withstand heat, drought, and high foot traffic.

 Zoysia grass toughness is evident in hot weather.
 From late fall to early spring, they go dormant, and the grass turns brown.

 Zoysia has thin dark green blades with fine to medium texture.
 When newly planted, It needs lots of water but then needs less care once the grass has been established.